 - Gnomon is aware that some students may not have the necessary hardware or software specs required by a distance education platform.
 The school provides a range of specific hardware and software accommodations to program students which include equipment loaning, remote access to software, render farm discounts, and more.
 For more information, please see The Online Course Information & FAQ.

-- Will Spring and Summer term be held entirely online?
+- Will Fall term be held entirely online?

 - Yes.
 Gnomon is committed to providing a safe alternative to on-campus classes for as long as required and with minimal disruption to our published educational objectives.

 - Will I have access to Gnomon labs or classrooms?

 - Gnomon’s campus is currently closed to students and faculty in the interest of safety.
 Labs and classrooms will likely remain closed until group gathering is considered safe by the CDC and local health department.

 - What are my alternatives if I don’t want to do online classes?

 - Students enrolled in a full-time program have the option of taking a Leave of Absence (LOA) from the program for one term.
 To find out more information about requesting an LOA, please contact the Education Office, Registrar, and/or the Financial Aid Office via email.